 Fibroid Treatment Options at Denver Fibroids in Denver, CO

 Denver Fibroids specializes in a non-surgical treatment option for fibroids called uterine fibroid embolization (UFE).
 It is a less invasive procedure than a myomectomy or hysterectomy.
 This page will help you learn about all of your treatment options for uterine fibroid tumors.
 If you have been diagnosed with fibroids and are considering your treatment options, contact Denver Fibroids to meet with our fibroid treatment specialists.
-To get started call Denver Fibroids today at (303) 805-7477 and schedule a consultation at our fibroid treatment center near Denver, CO.
+To get started with your fibroid treatment, please call (303) 805-7477 and schedule a consultation at our fibroid treatment center near Denver, CO.

 If you and your care provider determine that you have uterine fibroids, it is a good idea to discuss the various alternative treatment options for fibroids that are available to you, including uterine fibroid embolization (UFE).